SimpleJnius/SJGooglePlayBilling/README.md

 # SJGooglePlayBilling
-port google play billing (android) to python
+Port google play billing (android) to python (kivy's p4a and buildozer)